kodecocodes/vt_android_mvvm/v1/for_instructor/04-model-repository.markdown

 @TypeConverters(CreatureAttributesConverter::class)
 ```

-We've also added a type converter that for storing CreatureAttributes in the database.
-The CreatureAttributesConverter class was included in the starter project, and just converts the creature attributes for storage in room.
+We've also added a type converter for storing CreatureAttributes in the database.
+The CreatureAttributesConverter class was included in the starter project, and just converts the creature attributes for storage in Room.

 Next, open up the RoomRepository class, which is a concrete implementation of the CreatureRepositoy interface.
 The starter code has a property for the CreatureDao and some async tasks to perform the creature insert and delete in the background.